datamade/how-to/heroku/deploy-a-django-app.md

 to enable automatic deploys from `master` to your staging app. **Be sure to check `Wait for CI to pass before deploy` to prevent broken code from being deployed!**

-For production deployments, we recommend creating a long-lived `deploy` branch off of `master` and configuring automatic deployments from `deploy` to production.
+For production deployments, create a long-lived `deploy` branch off of `master` and configure automatic deployments from `deploy` to production.

 ```bash
 # create deploy branch (first deployment)